pengjuntc/knapsack-openmp/README.md

    the default maximum weights and values is 50.

-The program is tested on freightliner, which its CPU has 8 processors.
+The program has been tested on freightliner, which its CPU has 8 processors.